PrinceAdelXX/PWA-Budget-Tracker/README.md

 ## **_Installation_**
-Here are some guidelines for installing the project on your local machine in order to be able to try it:
+Guidelines for installing the app on your machine:

 1. Clone  repo to your own local Git and run it from your CLI.